sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 Slab with tricky strip roof at half height and fingery finale.

 **31. Oy Missus (6c)**
-Left-hand side of slab. above ramp.
-Tricky if line adhered.
+Takes the left-hand side of slab above ramp avoiding the corner on the left.

 **32. Mr. Blue Sky (7a) *★***
-Right-hand side of slab.
-Two very tricky sections but short-lived.
+An eliminate requiring deft footwork up the right-hand side of slab.
+Climb the slab staying out of the blocky crackline to the right.

 **33. Esso Blue HVS 5b**
 Crackline to slabby finale

 ## 4. Upper Tier Right

 **Some routes here have been debolted due to unstable rock.
 These routes are marked with yellow dashed lines.**
 {.csa}